 It is possible to receive a refund on the VA funding fee.
 Borrowers may be eligible for a refund if awarded VA compensation for a service-connected disability - bearing the effective date of the VA compensation is retroactive before the VA loan closing.

-If you're looking to use a VA-backed mortgage, odds are you will run into the VA Funding Fee.
+If you're looking to use a VA-backed mortgage, odds are you'll run into the VA funding fee.

-The funding fee applies to all purchase and refinance loans and is 2.30 percent of the loan amount for most first-time buyers.
+The VA funding fee is a set cost applied to most VA loans that helps cover losses if a VA loan goes into default.
+The funding fee applies to all purchase and refinance loans and is typically 2.15 percent of the loan amount for most first-time VA borrowers.